Bubb13/EEex/README.md

 - <a href="https://aka.ms/vs/17/release/vc_redist.x64.exe/">Microsoft Visual C++ Redistributable</a>

 <h1>Download</h1>
 The latest EEex version can be downloaded from the <a href="https://github.com/Bubb13/EEex/releases">Releases</a> page.
+The installer is located under the collapsible "Assets" menu.
 <br>
 <br>
-The main branch intentionally lacks a WeiDU installer to prevent it from being accidently installed, as it contains work-in-progress features and is not guaranteed to be stable.
+A WeiDU installer has been intentionally omitted from the master branch to prevent it from being accidentally installed, as it contains work-in-progress features and is not guaranteed to be stable.

 <h1>Installation</h1>
 EEex is distributed as a Gibberlings3 installer.
 After running the setup file, simply point it to your game directory and click "Install".
 <br>
 <br>

 - Older versions of EEex are distributed without the Gibberlings3 installer.
-Extract the archive's contents into your game directory, and run the setup file.
+Extract the archive's contents into your game directory and run the setup file to install.

 <b>Please note:</b> The game must be started using InfinityLoader.exe / EEex.exe after installation; any attempt to start the game using the vanilla executable will result in a crash.
 If InfinityLoader.exe fails to start, please ensure you have installed the latest <a href="https://aka.ms/vs/17/release/vc_redist.x64.exe/">Microsoft Visual C++ Redistributable</a>.
 <br>
 <br>
 <b>Stability:</b> While crashes are extremely rare, they may still occur.
-If you encounter a crash, please report the issue by:
+If you encounter a crash, or a bug with EEex, please report the issue by:
 <br>
 - Uploading:
-  - WeiDU.log.
-This is in your game directory.
+  - WeiDU.log — This is in your game directory.
-  - A save that exhibits the issue.
-Saves are found in `C:\Users\<user name>\Documents\<game folder>\save`.
+  - A save that exhibits the issue — Saves are found in `C:\Users\<user name>\Documents\<game folder>\save`.
 Zip the entire save folder.
-  - The generated crash .dmp.
-This is usually found in `C:\Users\<user name>\Documents\Infinity Engine - Enhanced Edition\crash`.
+  - (If applicable) The generated crash .dmp — This is usually found in `C:\Users\<user name>\Documents\Infinity Engine - Enhanced Edition\crash`.
 - And:
-  - Provide a series of steps that reproduce the crash.
+  - Provide a series of steps that reproduce the issue.

 <h1>How EEex works</h1>
 EEex uses a loader program to modify the game's executable after it has been placed into memory.
-The exact modifications made depend on the version of EEex installed, and any installed mods that make use of EEex's capabilities.
+The exact modifications depend on the version of EEex, and any installed mods that make use of EEex's capabilities.
 <br>
 <br>
 Due to EEex's use of in-memory patching, antivirus solutions might flag InfinityLoader.exe / EEex.exe as a virus.
 This is a false positive.